Lingering nuclear dissent between Paris and Berlin obstacle for EU renewables push

 “The two energy strategies are based on fundamentally different, incompatible choices.
 For the moment, imagining a reconciliation is a bit of a long shot,” said Mycle Schneider, a long-standing German nuclear power critic based in Paris, who is also the coordinator of the World Nuclear Industry Status Report.
 “Since France has decided to create camps with its alliance initiative, it led to a situation where Germany was constantly in the position to react,” he argued.
 “It rather cemented these differences, politically speaking,” Schneider argued.

 Nuclear power proponents in France and elsewhere have repeatedly labelled Germany’s insistence on exiting nuclear power and towards shifting renewables imprudent or even reckless during the energy crisis.
 However, it is overall more in line with international trends than a nuclear expansion, as the money raised for new reactors remain a fraction of what is spent on wind turbines, solar panels and other renewables in global clean energy investment figures over the past few years.
 “The main question that arises in all this discussion about present and future options for the energy problem is really feasibility,” said Schneider.
 “The German strategy is based on existing technical options whose feasibility has been demonstrated, that are economically and industrially competitive.
-Before 2030, we will see whether Germany can feed its electricity network, essentially from renewables, or else it would be a huge failure,” Schneider argued, adding that the French nuclear-newbuild is “simply not feasible at that time horizon.”
+Before 2030, we will see whether Germany can feed its electricity network, essentially from renewables, or else it would be a huge failure,” Schneider argued.
+The French nuclear-newbuild is “simply not feasible at that time horizon,” he added.

 Nuclear-heavy French grid must allow EU-wide renewable power trading